Devansh-Baghel/calculator/README.md

 ## Todo
 - [x] Basic HTML
 - [x] Basic Styling for now (to be improved later)
-- [ ] Make it work somehow with js .? idk...
+- [x] Make it work somehow with js .? idk...
+- [x] Allow user to repeatedly calculate without having to refresh the page
+- [ ] Make sure user can't enter too many numbers
+- [ ] Make sure user can't enter more than one operator
+- [ ] Clean all the old dirty code with newer dirty code
 - [ ] Add decimal support
 - [ ] Add a 'clear' button
 - [ ] Add keybord support